dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/simplified-barcode-reader-settings.md

 int minResultConfidence;
 ```

+**Remarks**

+The default `minresultConfidence` value is 30.
 ### minBarcodeTextLength

-Sets the minimum barcode result text length that the library will share.
+Sets the minimum text length of the barcode results that the library will share.
 Any results that do not meet this text length will be discarded by the library.

 ```java
 int minBarcodeTextLength;